 • inflation meaning that costs are higher (or lower) than estimated by the engineering company in the latest available depreciation report

-• a strata choosing to increase (or decrease) the rate of CRF contributions
+• a condo or strata choosing to increase (or decrease) the rate of CRF contributions

 • a larger or smaller special levy being raised by the strata, meaning that they have more or less funds at a given point in the future

-• bad data from extraction, or human error from a failure to accurately review that data
+• bad data from extraction, or human error from a failure to accurately review that data, especially when it comes to tables that may not have inflated costs or that exclude taxes and/or contingency

 • sectioned stratas having more than one depreciation report or budget, which may cause us to present a partial picture